Every dog has a way in. Finding it is part of the work.

-Good grooming should be informed, ethical, and rooted in respect for canine dignity and health.
-Good grooming is skin and coat care— the kind that leaves dogs clean, healthy, and irresistible looking.
+Good grooming should be informed, ethical, and rooted in respect for the health and well-being of the dog.

 Sometimes it doesn't work out in the moment!